 These are a few of the most commonly asserted defenses in loitering to commit prostitution charges, but this list is far from exhaustive.
 For example, a defendant may also be able to argue that they were not “loitering” or were not in a “public place”.
-An experienced sex crimes lawyer will be able to evaluate the specifics of your case and craft a tailormade defense for you.
+An experienced san bernardino sex crimes or prostitution lawyer will be able to evaluate the specifics of your case and craft a tailormade defense for you.

 Q: Can men commit the crime of loitering to commit prostitution?